Registered partnership

 General

-If you want to make your relationship official you can get married or enter into a registered partnership.
-You and your partner will have rights and obligations towards each other.
-The municipal authorities register marriages and registered partnerships.
+If you want to make your relationship official, you can get married or enter into a registered partnership.
+You and your partner will then have rights and obligations towards each other.
+You can contract a marriage or enter into a registered partnership with us at the municipality.
 In the Netherlands, it is possible for a man and a woman, two men or two women to marry or enter into a registered partnership.

 If one partner is not a Dutch citizen and you both live abroad, you cannot establish a registered partnership in the Netherlands.

-You must declare your intention to enter into a registered partnership in advance.
+You must notify your intention to enter into a registered partnership in advance.

 Good to know

-You must declare your intention in the municipality where you wish to register your partnership.
+You must make the notification in the municipality where you wish to register your partnership.

-• Are you under guardianship?
-You will need the permission of the guardian or the limited jurisdiction judge.
+- Are you under guardianship?
+If so, you will need the permission of your guardian or the limited jurisdiction judge.

-• There must be at least 2 weeks between the declaration and the date of partnership registration.
-You can plan your registration up to one year beforehand.
+- There must be at least 14 days between the date when you make the notification and the date of the partnership registration ceremony.
+You can plan your partnership registration ceremony up to 12 months in advance.

 Dispensation to marry

 Do you not meet these requirements?
 The Minister of Justice and Security can grant a dispensation.
 For example: if you are brother and sister by adoption.
-This is known as dispensation to marry
+This is called dispensation to marry.

 Options and locations

-In the municipality of Schagen, there are several options for registering a partnership:
+In the municipality of Schagen, there are several options when registering a partnership:

-• Free of charge.
-This is possible if at least one of you is a resident of the municipality.
+- Free of charge.
+This is possible if at least one of you resides here in the municipality.

-• In the Council Chamber of the Town Hall.
+- In the Council Chamber at the Town Hall.

 Free of charge

-Your partnership ceremony can take place free of charge on Mondays at 9:00 AM and 10:00 AM.
-This is only possible if at least one of you is a resident of the municipality.
-A free registered partnership ceremony only covers the essential formalities.
+You can enter into a registered partnership on Mondays at 9.00 a.m. and 10.00 a.m. free of charge.
+This is only possible if at least one of you resides here in the municipality.
+A free partnership registration ceremony only covers the essential formalities.
 There will not be a speech.
 The ceremony will take place in a meeting room.
-Only the wedding couple and the witnesses may attend.
+Only the couple and the witnesses may attend.
+Your officiant will be assigned by the municipality.

 Budget

-You can also have your partnership registered at a lower cost.
+You can also have your partnership registered at a reduced cost.
 This is known as a budget registered partnership.
-Just like the free registered partnership, the ceremony will take place in a meeting room.
+Just like the free partnership registration ceremony, the ceremony will take place in a meeting room.
 There will not be a speech.
-Only the wedding couple and the witnesses may attend.
-You can choose various dates and times.
+Only the partners and the witnesses may attend.
+Your officiant will be assigned by the municipality.
+You can, however, choose between various dates and times.
 You may register your partnership on:

 Registered partnership in the Council Chamber

 You may register your partnership in the Council Chamber of the Town Hall.
-You can book the Council Chamber immediately when you submit your declaration for registered partnership.
-The date is definite if you have received a confirmation.
+You can directly reserve the Council Chamber when notifying your intended registered partnership.
+The date is not definite until you receive confirmation.
 The Council Chamber has space for 50 people.
+You must choose an officiant yourself.

 Registered partnership in a location of your choice

-You may register your partnership in a venue other than the Town Hall.
+You may register your partnership at a venue other than the Town Hall.
 This is subject to a number of conditions.
-These conditions are mainly related to the safety of the venue.
-You should first contact the venue where you wish to hold the registration ceremony.
+These conditions mainly relate to the safety of the venue.
+Always contact the venue where you want to register your partnership first for availability and costs.

-• The venue must be accessible.
-The (special) registrar must be able to park his or her car.
+- The venue must be accessible.
+The (special) civil officiant must be able to park his or her car, if necessary.

-• The venue needs to be safe and there should be no threat to public order.
-This means that there should be no disturbance of normal daily life.
+- The venue needs to be safe and there should be no threat to public order.
+This means that there should be no disturbance to normal daily life.

-• The venue must be safe for the (special) registrar.
+- The venue must be safe for the (special) officiant.

-• The ceremony must proceed in a calm, orderly manner.
+- The ceremony must be able to proceed in a calm, orderly manner.

-• Do you wish to hold your ceremony in the open air?
-Then there should be the option to move to a covered area or indoors.
+- Do you wish to hold your ceremony in the open air?
+If so, it must be possible to move to a covered area or indoors.

-You may need to request a licence for use of the venue.
-Or you may need to submit a usage notification.
+You may still need to apply for a licence in order to use of the venue.
+Or you may need to submit a notification of use.
 For example: is the location a hotel or restaurant?
-We assume that the owner already has a licence or that the owner has a fire safety certificate.
+If so, we assume that the owner already has a licensor has already submitted a fire-safety declaration..
 You should ask about this at the venue, to be on the safe side.

 Are you organising a private party in temporary accommodation such as a tent?
-And is this venue intended to accommodate more than 150 people?
-Then you must submit a notification of fire-safe occupancy (BGBOP).
-This department will inform you as soon as possible if your request for a licence satisfies the conditions.
+And is this venue intended to be used by more than 150 people at the same time?
+If so, you must submit a notification of fire-safe occupancy (BGBOP).
+This department will inform you as soon as possible whether your notification of use satisfies the conditions.
+Not sure whether you are required to submit a notification of use?
+If so, you can also fill in the decision tree to see if that applies to you.

-A private party such as a registration ceremony held on private grounds does not need an events permit.
-You are required to fill in a notification form if more than 150 people will be present.
+An events permit is not required when a private party such as a partnership registration ceremony is being held on private land.
+You must complete a notification form if more than 150 people will be present at the same time.

 Wedding registrars

-We work with freelance wedding registrars.
-You can also choose to have your own wedding officiant.
-More information on wedding officiants can be found on the page wedding officiants.
+We work with freelance officiants.
+You can also choose to use an officiant of your own.
+More information about officiants can be found on the wedding officiants.

 Notification of intended registered partnership

-If you do not want to have your registration ceremony performed in the Town hall, book your venue before notifying us.
-Ask the owner of the venue to fill in the form Permission of owner or occupier for use of venue as wedding location.
-We work exclusively with freelance wedding registrars.
-Do you want to hold your registered partnership ceremony in a venue of your choice?
+If you do not want your registration ceremony to be performed in the Town Hall, you should book the venue first before notifying us.
+Please ask the venue owner to complete the form Permission of owner or occupier for use of venue as wedding location.
+You will need this when making the notification.
+The municipality of Schagen works with "freelance" officiants.
+Would you like to hold the partnership registration ceremony at a location of your choice?
 Or would you prefer the Council Chamber in the Town Hall?
-You must contact the wedding registrar before filling in your application.
-If you have opted for a 'free’ or 'budget’ registration ceremony it is not possible to choose your wedding registrar.
+If so, you must contact the officiant before making the notification.
+If you have opted for a ‘free’ or ‘budget’ partnership registration ceremony, it is not possible to choose an officiant.
 We will arrange this.

-Have you filled in all your details and paid?
-Then you have officially notified us of your intention to register your partnership.
+Have you filled in all your details and paid the fee?
+If so, you have officially made a notification of your intended registered partnership.

 Costs